maubanel/UE5-Static-Meshes/nanites/README.md

 ##### `Step 8.`\|`ITSM`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

-Now *press* the <kbd>Play</kbd> button in the top menu bar to launch the game.
-Now change to **Wireframe** view mode (from **Lit**).
+Now change the viewport from **Lit** to **Wireframe** view mode.
 Then move backwards and forwards.
 If you look carefully the density of the mesh will change on the left nanite model and will try and keep it to no more than one triangle per pixel.
 Whereas the non nanite nesh will render all the triangles so there are far more triangles per pixels and the mesh becomes a solid blob, wher you can still make out faces on the nanite mesh.
 But when you get closer the rull resolution appears.

+The non nanite version is rendering hundreds of polygons for a single pixel and the nanite version is only rendering at most a few.
+This means that our framerate is not polygon based but resolution based.
+The fact that you can see blank spaces in the nanite version as you zoom out demonstrates that it is trying to minize the detail needed to expose a single pixel.

 https://user-images.githubusercontent.com/5504953/184508765-0a79bc08-9555-42e3-8dae-0193d0332817.mp4